Train your model#

 When the training completes, the results will be saved in the directory you’ve specified as project.
 These results include:

-Most importantly, you should be able to locate a weights subfolder in the training outputs.
+Most importantly, there should be a weights subfolder in the training outputs.
 It should contain two model weight files in PyTorch format:

 These weight files are what you need to reload your model and run it on new images.